Pa-miu/bloc-chat/README.md

             * Generate plaintext of room's history
         f.
 Scramble
             * Owners can force all active registered users to assume unique, randomly generated display names
+        g.
+Topic
+            * Owners can set a topic that's viewable in the header
     3. Message
         a.
 Edit
             * Messages of registered users can be edited
         b.
 Delete
             * Messages of registered users can be deleted
+    4. Media Query
+        a.
+Smartphone
+            * Support compact layout for small vertical screens

 ##Structure
 ###Components